maniospas/sigmastar/README.md

 The set can also be written as `RRBBB`.

-Inputs and outputs are indistinguishable: fewer inputs are zero-initialized, whereas more inputs create assertion checks that the given value is actually computed.
+Inputs and outputs are indistinguishable: fewer inputs are zero-initialized, and even more of them are allowed (more later).
 If you have more  than one consecutive primitives of the same type, you can use a number to repeat them.
 For example `RRB3` is a shorthand for `RRBBB`.
 Other primitives are `N` for integers and `S` for strings.